All the key info for those heading to Hack24 on 10th March 2018

 You can get a tram from the train station that takes you directly to the Market Square tram stop.
 Look for trams to Hucknall and Phoenix Park - these will go via the Market Square tram stop.

-Registration for hackers opens at 9:00am, we'll be serving breakfast at 9:30.
+Registration for hackers opens at 9:00am, we'll be serving breakfast from 9:30.

 Your ticket only guarantees you access if you arrive before 10.30am - so arrive well before then!